 Students should consult this website at least once a week as it contains important information about the course.
 It will be assumed that all students have seen any notice posted on the course website.
-Support for Vista can be found at: http://support.vista.elearning.unsw.edu.au

 9.2 Textbook and Other Readings